-Science at UM [S04-ep16]: The hidden plans of dopamine
+Science at UM [S04-ep16]: The Hidden Sides of Dopamine

-This week on A l’UM la science, Jérémie Naudé, researcher at theIGF , reveals the hidden plans of dopamine.
-The report takes us to Eurostim and our last-minute guest, Ana Palacios, gives us the program for the next Oreme conference.
-A program broadcast every Wednesday on Divergence FM 93.9.
+This week on "Science at UM," Jérémie Naudé, a researcher at theIGF reveals the hidden workings of dopamine.
+The report takes us to Eurostim and our last-minute guest, Ana Palacios, shares the program for the upcoming Oreme conference.
+A show airing every Wednesday on Divergence FM 93.9.

-We have all had this experience: asking a dog to give us its paw, rewarding it with a treat, then repeating the process until the dog gives us its paw on its own to get the treat.
-We all understand that the dog is repeating a habit it has learned through reward.
-Now let's take another example: cigarettes.
-Again, we know that cigarettes cause nicotine addiction, which makes us come back to this product again and again.
-But how can we understand that a former smoker who has overcome their physical addiction may, years later, feel an irrepressible urge to smoke when they hear good or bad news, or simply when they find themselves in a particular situation?
+We’ve all had this experience: asking a dog to give a paw, rewarding it with a treat, and then repeating the process until the dog offers its paw on its own to get the treat.
+We all understand that the dog is simply repeating a habit it learned through reward.
+Now let’s consider another example: cigarettes.
+Here again, we know that cigarettes create a nicotine addiction that drives us to return to this product time and again.
+But how can we understand that a former smoker who has overcome their physical addiction might, years later, feel an irresistible urge to smoke upon hearing good or bad news, or simply when finding themselves in a particular situation?

-In the second part of the program, we take you to the Euromov laboratory to visit the Eurostim platform, where researchers study the effect of electric and magnetic fields on the brain.
+In the second half of the program, we’ll take you to the Euromov laboratory to visit the Eurostim platform, where researchers are studying the effects of electric and magnetic fields on the brain.

 Co-production: Divergence FM / University of Montpellier